In this article

 However, since only 85 per cent of costs are met, this means that maximum amounts payable towards childcare are £646 a month for one child or £1,108 a month for two or more children.

-If you are a couple you must either both be working and have earnings of this level or one of you must have eanings of that level and the other partner be in receipt of certain disability benefits or carer’s benefits such as Carer’s Allowance.
+If you are a couple, you must either both be working and have earnings of this level or one of you must have earnings of that level and the other partner be in receipt of certain disability benefits or carer’s benefits such as Carer’s Allowance.

-In looking at whether you earn enough to qualify, the government assess your average earnings over a three month period.
-This means someone aged 25 or over should be eligible so long as their earnings over a three month period is at least £1815.06.
+In looking at whether you earn enough to qualify, the government assess your average earnings over a three-month period.
+This means someone aged 25 or over should be eligible so long as their earnings over a three-month period are at least £1853.28.

 Despite its name, this new system has nothing to do with the tax system.
 Instead, parents can open an online account, which they will use to pay for registered or approved childcare.
 For every £8 you pay into your child’s account, the government will add a top up payment of £2.